nickst97/nickst97/README.md

 <br/>

-🎓 Graduate student from the National and Kapodistrian University of Athens with a BSc in Informatics & Telecommunications.
+🎓 Graduate student from the NKUA with a BSc in Informatics & Telecommunications.

 <br/>